Thomas Tuchel Tactics At England 2026: Building A World Cup-Ready System – Tactical Analysis

 This system, with England’s press-resistant ability on the ball and the versatility of all the players they have on the pitch, creates a big problem for the opposition.

-One of those main problems for the opposition is what I think Tuchel has done brilliantly with his use of Harry Kane.
+One of the main problems for the opposition is what I think Tuchel has done brilliantly with Harry Kane.

 We’ve seen Kane’s ability to drop deep and get on the ball for Bayern Munich, which has created loads of space for Michael Olise and Luis Díaz to run into, and it’s why they are probably the best front three in world football right now.